Nalanda mahavihara

-In 2010, the Government of India passed a resolution to revive the famous university, and a contemporary institute, Nalanda University, was established at Rajgir.
-It has been listed as an "Institute of National Importance" by the Government of India.
+The ancient site of Nalanda is a UNESCO World Heritage Site.
+In 2010, the Government of India passed a resolution to revive the ancient university, and a contemporary institute, Nālandā University, was established at Rajgir.
+It has been listed as an Institute of National Importance by the Government of India.

 Location

 Nalanda is about 16 km north of the city of Rajgir and about 90 km southeast of Patna, connected via NH 31, 20 and 120 to India's highway network.
 It is about 80 km northeast of Bodh Gaya – another important Buddhist site in Bihar.
 The Nalanda archaeological site is spread over a large area to the northwest of Bargaon (Nalanda) village, and is between the historical manmade lakes Gidhi, Panashokar and Indrapuskarani.
 On the south bank of the Indrapushkarani lake is the Nava Nalanda Mahavihara – a university founded in its memory.
+Similarly on the south west bank of the Indrapushkarani lake is Nalanda Open University, the state university named after the ancient Nalanda University.